redox-os/website/content/news/this-month-251231.md

 Wildan Mubarok expanded Redoxer to test more things and is enabling ARM64 and RISC-V CI testing.

+## Autonomous Build Server Compilation

+Wildan Mubarok enabled the `REPO_NONSTOP` environment variable which allows the recipe compilation to continue by ignoring errors to fix them later, it keeps the pre-compiled packages and images up-to-date with much less effort.

+He also improved Cookbook before to prepare for this, like a log file for each recipe and improve the outdated packages and images detection/information.

 ## Redox OS Trademark

 The board of directors adopted a trademark for the "Redox OS" name which protect our name from abuse and misinformation, it was inspired by the COSMIC Desktop trademark policy.